Why I Chose a Traditional Spay for My Dog

 As you can see, Clover’s traditional spay incision was quite small.
 It healed beautifully.
 Stitches were removed 2 weeks later.
 For Clover’s traditional spay surgery, we paid about $420.

 That worked really well for the first week, but the second week of her recovery, she started fussing at the incision a LOT, so we had to use the Bite-Not Collar and a t-shirt.
 Here you can see Tori snugging in solidarity.
+A lot of people are now using body suits or pajamas to cover surgery sites.
+Here are a couple of options that might work better for you.
+Be sure they have a belly panel.

 Trying to keep BOTH puppies mellow during Clover’s recovery from her traditional spay was not easy, but we did it.
 (And, will need to do it again soon for Tori.)
 They were quite pleased when Clover got cleared by our veterinarian to return to normal activity back in October 2015.